 Self-selection of room through My Housing is available until mid to late June.
 After that time period, the Housing Staff will place unassigned students based on room availability.
 You will be notified of your placement through your WVU Portal email account.
 You can also check your housing assignment any time, through My Housing.
 The Application Status page in your Residence Hall Housing Application will indicate your assignment and your roommate information.

-What does Potomac State College of WVU provide in each room?
+What does WVU Potomac State College provide in each room?

-Each resident is provided the following items/amenities: bed, dresser, desk, closet space, air conditioning/heat, wireless internet access, and cable television access.
+Each resident is provided the following items/amenities: bed, dresser, desk, closet space, air conditioning/heat, and wireless internet access.

 What size are the beds on campus?

 Mattresses in our residence halls are extra-long twin (36"x 80").
 We have partnered with Our Campus Marketing to provide our students with a convenient, affordable way to purchase extra-long sheets and bedding items, as well as other campus-living necessities.
 Proceeds from this program are used for programming in the residence halls.